stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 The other type of player choice happens in menus where you can decide which of your powers you want to upgrade.
 Every single one of these choices has a huge and immediate impact on the game, radically change how you relate to the obstacles in the world, but they do not change the world itself.
 And so the second important type of player choice in dishonored is abstract.

-Both games use both types of choices, but they disagree heavily on which one they should focus on.
+It is the difference between these two types of player choices that also makes up the difference between Dishonored 1 and 2.
+I am not here to determine which of the two games is more or less "flawed".
+I just want to compare them to better understand how they work and to , maybe, find out what they are.
+I am assuming you are familiar with both games and will spoil everything in the process.

 <h3>The most important decision</h3>

 Exchanging cutscenes, voicelines and cinematics in response to Player Choice is expensive, but making mutually exclusive gameplay-content is extremely expensive.
-And so, if we want to understand what specific player choice each dishonored game cares about the most, we just have to search for the choice that leads to the most mutual exclusivity:
+If we want to understand what specific type of player choice each dishonored game cares about, we just have to look for the decision that has the biggest impact on gameplay.

-The most important Player choice in Dishonored 1 is accumulative, because the later levels of the game change in response to your chaos system.
+The most important Player choice in Dishonored 1 is accumulative, because the later levels change in response to your chaos system.
-Your moment to moment actions not only add up to GOOD or BAD Ending Slides, they also add up to a completely different late-game experience
+Your moment to moment actions not only add up to GOOD or BAD Ending Slides, they also add up to a completely different late-game experience.
-Your abstract choices about powers and bonecharms will change how easy it is to be GOOD or BAD, but the most important decision, the actual player choice, is made incrementally, through the moment to moment gameplay.
+The abstract choices about powers and bonecharms will change how easy it is to be GOOD or BAD, but the most important decision, the actual player choice, is made incrementally, through the moment to moment gameplay.

 Dishonored 2 also uses this Chaos System, but it does not lean into it so much.
 The last level will always be exactly the same, without regard for wether you have been Good or Bad .
-Instead, the most important choice of Dishonored 2 is abstract. it happens right in the beginning: Do you want to play Emily or Corvo?
+Instead, the most important choice of Dishonored 2 is abstract and it happens right in the beginning: Do you want to play Emily or Corvo?
 This single decision immediately locks you out of half the powers in the game and then, shortly afterwards, you get to decide if you even want any powers at all, creating a large amount of unique combinations of Character-powers-chaos rating for you to abstractedly player choose from.

 In dishonored 1 you change the world accumulatively by making a single choice over and over again.<br>
 In dishonored 2 you change yourself at the click of a button, while the world remains the same.